sharadchaturveda/akasa_b-bwireframe/README.md

 ## Project Overview

-The Akasa Restaurant Website showcases an upscale Indian restaurant located at 79 Robinson Road, Singapore.
-The website features the restaurant's culinary offerings, special events, promotional offers, and reservation capabilities.
-Built with modern web technologies and following a mobile-first approach, the website is designed to be fast, responsive, and provide an excellent user experience on both desktop and mobile devices.
+This project is the official website for Akasa, a fine dining Indian restaurant in Singapore.
+It showcases the restaurant's culinary offerings, special events, promotional offers, and reservation capabilities.
+The website is built with modern web technologies, following a mobile-first approach to ensure a fast, responsive, and excellent user experience across all devices.

 ### Key Features

-- **Responsive Design**: Fully optimized for both desktop and mobile devices
+- **Responsive Design**: Optimized for desktop and mobile.
-- **Menu System**: 5 distinct menu categories with detailed dish information
+- **Menu System**: Five distinct menu categories with detailed dish information.
-- **Events Section**: 5 event categories with detailed information and inquiry form
+- **Events Section**: Five event categories with detailed information and an inquiry form.
-- **Offers Section**: Current promotions and special offers
+- **Offers Section**: Displays current promotions and special offers.
-- **Reservation System**: User-friendly online reservation form
+- **Reservation System**: User-friendly online reservation form.
-- **Brand Philosophy**: Dedicated section showcasing the restaurant's story and values
+- **Brand Philosophy**: Dedicated section detailing the restaurant's story and values.
-- **Testimonials**: Customer reviews and ratings
+- **Testimonials**: Customer reviews and ratings.

 ## Tech Stack